 This work is carried out in collaboration with the InterACT Lab.
 (Image: Data collection during human-robot handoff task.)

 Aaron Bestick, Ruzena Bajcsy, and Anca D Dragan.
 Implicitly assisting humans to choose good grasps in robot to human handovers.
-In Experimental Robotics (ISER), 2016 International Symposium on.
+In International Symposium on Experimental Robotics (ISER).
 2016.

 Aaron Bestick, Lillian J Ratliff, Posu Yan, Ruzena Bajcsy, and S Shankar Sastry.
 An inverse correlated equilibrium framework for utility learning in multiplayer, noncooperative settings.
-In Proceedings of the 2nd ACM international conference on High confidence networked systems, pages 9–16.
+In Proceedings of the 2nd International Conference on High Confidence Networked Systems, pages 9–16.
 ACM, 2013.